nefarius/docs.nefarius.at/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ??? question "_Do I need to use HidHide or the "hide ds4 controllers" option to hide my DS3 controller in order to prevent the "double controller" issue?_"

     No need to.
-The "real" part of the DS3 controller in DsHidMini's DS4Windows Mode can only be recognized by DS4Windows and is therefore already imune to the "double controller" or "double input" issue.
+The "real" part of the DS3 controller in DsHidMini's DS4Windows Mode can only be recognized by DS4Windows and is therefore already immune to the "double controller" or "double input" issue.
 Games will only be able to detect the DS3's emulated/virtual Xbox 360/DS4 counterpart.

 ??? question "_Select button is not recognized in some games when emulating a DS4 / How do I use the Touch Pad button?_"